Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

 #### **Add Recipe**

  1. Check the Add recipe form is fully responsive and covers half the page in medium to large screen size.
- 2. Check the fields in recipe form display correctly in all screens(medium,small and large).
+ 2. Check the fields in recipe form display correctly in all screens(medium, small and large).
  3. Check for the responsiveness for the images.

  #### **Edit Button**